-(Amounts in millions) 2017 2016
+(Amounts in millions) 2018 2017

-Annuity contracts \$12,272 \$13,566
+Annuity contracts \$10,744 \$12,272

-GICs, funding agreements and FABNs 260 560
+Funding agreements and FABNs 381 260

-Structured settlements without life contingencies 1,451 1,576
+Structured settlements without life contingencies 1,329 1,451

-Supplementary contracts without life contingencies 677 719
+Supplementary contracts without life contingencies 636 677

-Other 15 16
+Other 15 15

-Total investment contracts 14,675 16,437
+Total investment contracts 13,105 14,675

-Universal and term universal life insurance contracts 9,520 9,225
+Universal and term universal life insurance contracts 9,863 9,520

-Total policyholder account balances \$24,195 \$25,662
+Total policyholder account balances \$22,968 \$24,195

+In the fourth quarter of 2018, as part of our annual review of assumptions, we increased our liability for policyholder account balances by \$119 million for our universal and term universal life insurance products due principally to lower expected growth in interest rates and emerging mortality experience primarily in our term universal life insurance product.
 In the fourth quarter of 2017, as part of our annual review of assumptions, we increased our liability for policyholder account balances by \$70 million for our universal and term universal life insurance products driven mostly by emerging mortality experience and from prolonged low interest rates.
-In the fourth quarter of 2016, as part of our annual review of assumptions, we increased our liability for policyholder account balances by \$202 million for our universal and term universal life insurance products, reflecting updated assumptions primarily for mortality experience in older age populations.
-In the fourth quarter of 2015, as part of our annual review of assumptions, we increased our liability for policyholder account balances by \$175 million for our universal and term universal life insurance products, reflecting updated assumptions for persistency, long-term interest rates, mortality and other refinements.

 Certain of our U.S. life insurance companies are members of the Federal Home Loan Bank (the "FHLB") system in their respective regions.
-As of December 31, 2017 and 2016, we held \$37 million and \$36 million, respectively, of FHLB common stock related to those memberships which was included in equity securities.
-We have outstanding funding agreements with the FHLBs and also have a letter of credit which has not been drawn upon.
+As of December 31, 2018 and 2017, we held \$50 million and \$37 million, respectively, of FHLB common stock related to those memberships which was included in equity securities.
+We have outstanding funding agreements with the FHLBs and a \$28 million letter of credit related to one FHLB which has not been drawn upon.
 The FHLBs have been granted a lien on certain of our invested assets to collateralize our obligations; however, we maintain the ability to substitute these pledged assets for other qualified collateral, and may use, commingle, encumber or dispose of any portion of the collateral as long as there is no event of default and the remaining qualified collateral is sufficient to satisfy the collateral maintenance level.
 Upon any event of default by us, the FHLB's recovery on the collateral is limited to the amount of our funding agreement liabilities to the FHLB.
-The amount of funding agreements outstanding with the FHLBs as 280 million and \$254 million, respectively, as of December 31, 2017 and 2016 which was included in policyholder account balances.
-Included in the amount of funding agreements outstanding with the FHLBs as of December 31, 2017, is a new FHLB agreement entered into by our universal life insurance business, which was included in universal and term universal life insurance contracts in the table above.
-We have a letter of credit of \$28 million related to one FHLB as of December 31, 2017 and 2016.
-These funding agreements and the letter of credit were collateralized by fixed maturity securities with a fair value of \$388 million and \$356 million, respectively, as of December 31, 2017 and 2016.
+As of December 31, 2018 and 2017, these funding agreements and the letter of credit were collateralized by fixed maturity securities with a fair value of \$785 million and \$388 million, respectively.
+The amount of funding agreements outstanding with the FHLBs was \$594 million and \$280 million, respectively, as of December 31, 2018 and 2017 which was included in policyholder account balances.
+Included in the amount of funding agreements outstanding with the FHLBs as of December 31, 2018 and 2017, are FHLB agreements entered into by our universal life insurance business of \$213 million and \$20 million, respectively, which were included in universal and term universal life insurance contracts in the table above.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2018, 2017 and 2016